-While the American tradition is believed to have origins with the Pilgrims’ meal at Plymouth in 1621, this even was not given proper documentation and many do not wish to involve the relationship of the settlers with the Native Americans on this holiday given the two groups’ violent history.
+While the American tradition is believed to have origins with the Pilgrims’ meal at Plymouth in 1621, this event was not given proper documentation and many do not wish to involve the relationship of the settlers with the Native Americans on this holiday, given the two groups’ violent history.
 The story goes that after the Pilgrims’ Plymouth colony had a difficult winter filled with disease, starvation, and death, the colony received assistance from Squanto and his Patuxet tribe.
-The Native Americans allegedly taught the pilgrims to grow their own crops and other methods of survival in the New England environment, in particular the method of using fish to fertilize corn crops.
-After their first successful harvest, the pilgrims celebrated with a feast at which Squanto and members of his tribe were in attendance.
+The Native Americans allegedly taught the pilgrims to grow their own crops and other methods of survival in the New England environment, in particular, the method of using fish to fertilize corn crops.
+After their first successful harvest, the Pilgrims celebrated with a feast at which Squanto and members of his tribe were in attendance.

 However, this story is widely debated, as similar stories originate from Spanish settlements and other groups of settlers.
 Due to this, the story is widely regarded as a cultural myth.
 In fact, it is believed that Squanto knew how to communicate with the settlers because he was previously enslaved by John Smith and taken on several voyages back to England before returning to his homeland to find the Patuxet tribe eliminated through disease, which was spread by the settlers.
 With no home tribe, Squanto, also called Tisquantum, settled with the English at the Plymouth colony, later serving as a guide and translator for the settlers as they visited Native American tribes.
 But many of these tribes distrusted Squanto for his allegiance with the settlers.
 The holiday’s true origins are attributed to the Puritan Feast of Thanksgiving, a tradition which many pilgrims observed in the New World.